-Today’s guest post is from Almost Famous Kiwi.
+The Evolution of the Vampire Film is a fascinating guest post is from Almost Famous Kiwi.

 Hi everyone, today I’m going to do a guest blog combining two things I love: film and vampires.
 In 2008 the world was subjected to a new torture device: the Twilight films.
 They took the vampire genre and ruined it.
 What were once things to be feared suddenly became sparkly, sappy stalkers and young girls and cougars went crazy for it.
 But I want to talk about film and vampires, two things the Twilight series knows nothing about.
-So today I thought we could take a look at the evolution of vampires in film.

 There are many Dracula films out there.
-This 1931 version is based on the stage play by Hamilton Deane and John L. Balderston, which is based on Bram Stoker’s “Dracula.”
+This 1931 version is based on the stage play by Hamilton Deane and John L. Balderston, which is based on Bram Stoker’s Dracula.
 Never forget that Dracula “vants to suck your blood.”

 The Lost Boys 1987

-A classic 80s films starring Kiefer Sutherland as the leader of a gang of bikers/vampires.
+The Lost Boys is a classic 80s films starring Kiefer Sutherland as the leader of a gang of bikers/vampires.
 Jason Patrick and Corey Haim play two brothers who move to a small town in California that happens to be a hot spot for vampires.
 The film combines horror and comedy and shouldn’t be missed by any vampire lover.

 Buffy The Vampire Slayer 1992